Rock Hill, SC

 >Genes on separate chromosomes separate

+A male that is heterozygous for type A blood and is a hemophiliac marries a woman who's type AB and a carrier.
+What are the possibilities of genotypes and phenotypes of their offspring?
 (Need a hint?.....
 Remember, hemophilia is sex linked [on the X chromosome].
 So, you'll need to use X and Y for part of your Punnett square, labeling the X properly.
 Also, you'll need to use the alleles designated for human blood: IA, IB, i.)

 An example of Codominance: Human Blood

 There are more than 20 genetically determined blood group systems known today, but the ABO and Rh systems are the most important ones used for blood transfusions.

 Antigens: a molecule on a cell surface that elicits an immune response (white blood cells attacking the perceived foreign cell containing the antigen).
 The antigen of interest found on blood cells is two carbohydrates (A and B) that may be found on blood cell surfaces.